casparvitch/qdmpy/README.md

     - In degrees.
 - bias_phi
     - In degrees.
+- field_param_guess
+    - Same guess, range and bounds as above for PL fitting, but here for hamiltonian fitting.
+- field_param_range
+- field_param_bounds

+### Fourier parameters

+- fourier_pad_mode
+    - Padding mode, see np.pad.
+Defaults to mean
+- fourier_pad_factor
+    - Factor of image dimensions to pad by (on each side, e.g. 2 pad -> 2 either side of image)
+- fourier_k_vector_epsilon
+    - Add an epsilon value to the k-vectors to avoid some issues with 1/0.
+False/null/0 to not use.
+- fourier_do_hanning_filter
+    - Use hanning filter in fourier space (for all transformations).
+- fourier_high_cutoff
+    - Cutoff freqs (for bandpass) -> give as a distance/wavelength (k = 2pi/cutoff).
+Should be smaller number than low_cutoff
+- fourier_low_cutoff
+    - Cutoff freqs (for bandpass) -> give as a distance/wavelength (k = 2pi/cutoff).
+Should be larger number than high_cutoff

+### Source recon parameters

+- source_type
+    - Type of source field to reconstruct, e.g. "current" or "magnetisation".
+- standoff
+    - Average distance NV layer <-> sample, or null/None to not use.
+- nv_layer_thickness
+    - Thickness of the NV layer, or null to not use.
+Disregarded if standoff is null.
+- recon_methods
+    - Reconstruction methods for B -> J or B -> M,  see e.g. Broadway 2020 http://dx.doi.org/10.1103/PhysRevApplied.14.024076.
+Must be an array of method you would like to run (even if only 1 choice).
+Choices: from_bxy, from_bz, from_bnv
+- recon_unv_index
+    - If using from_bnv, set the index in bnvs (and unvs) to use for current recon.
+If null, uses 0 (i.e. outermost peaks).
+- zero_point_normalisation_region
+    - Region to use for zero-point normalisation.
+I.e. mean of this region is subtracted from Jx and Jy (or M etc.). (or null/none to not normalise).
+    - Format: [[x_top_left, y_top_left], [x_bot_right, y_bot_right], where y is from top to bottom.
+- magnetisation_angle
+    - magnetisation direction (intrinsic).
+Either zero (for z-magnetisation) or an angle in degress, from (+) x-axis towards (+) y-axis. untested.

+### Background subtraction parameters

 - bfield_bground_method
     - Method for bfield background subtraction (or null to avoid)
     - Descriptions